-Perspectives on Book Studies
+BKX 140 Perspectives on Book Studies (no longer offered)

 The gateway course, BKX 140 Perspectives on Book Studies, is a weeklong, 1-credit, interterm course that presents the major foci of the concentration—the manufacture, publication, distribution, reception and survival of book—in a series of interactive workshops that expose students to the variety of subjects relevant to the concentration.
 These include graphic arts, the production and transmission of texts, literacy and the sociology of the book.
 The course is directed by Douglas Patey and features members of the advisory committee and others on a rotational basis.
 The course may be supplemented from time to time with lectures from the many distinguished book studies people in the Pioneer Valley.

-Two Required Core Courses
+One Required Core Course

-ENG/HSC 207 The Technology of Reading and Writing (Douglas Patey, spring 2019)
+ENG/HSC 207 The Technology of Reading and Writing